softindex/datakernel/README.md

             .withHandler(Integer.class, Integer.class, req -> Promise.of(req * 2));
 }
 ```
-- *This RPC server handles up to [15M requests](https://datakernel.io/docs/cloud/rpc.html#benchmarks) per second on a single core*.
+- *This RPC server handles up to [15M requests](https://datakernel.io/docs/cloud/rpc.html#benchmarks) per second on a single CPU core*.

 ## Documentation
-See the docs, examples and tutorials on [our website](https://datakernel.io).
+See the docs, examples, and tutorials on [our website](https://datakernel.io).

 ## Need help or found a bug?
 Feel free to open a [GitHub issue](https://github.com/softindex/datakernel/issues).